-Orientation week is held the last full week of July.
+Orientation week is held beginning July 31, 2023.
 Below please find information on M1 orientation for the UCF College of Medicine MD Program.

 For any questions or concerns, please contact the Office of Student Affairs at (407) 266-1353 or firstname.lastname@example.org.

 - Complete enrollment requirements, which include immunizations, physical exam, and urine drug screen.
 This information must be uploaded to Immunitrax.
 Enrollment requirements are due by July 28, 2023.

 - If you are NOT purchasing the UCF-sponsored student health insurance plan, submit proof of health insurance.
 Proof of health insurance needs to be submitted online (to Immunitrax) by July 28, 2023.

 - Submit your white coat size by clicking here by June 2, 2023.